Thank you for allowing us to undertake a 2,000-mile road trip with two young kids at a relaxing pace.

 I looked up E. on Google and LinkedIn and confirmed that yes, she was a responsible adult with a regular job — not a permanent traveler with no fixed address.
 I made a phone date to talk with her about driving our car from the Bay up to Seattle, and to discuss potential timing.
 She sounded very responsible, and happily sent me a reference (her boss) and a copy of her driver’s license.

-I checked with our insurance company (ICBC) to make sure that that our insurance would cover an American driving our car in the US; no problem, as long as it was legal in the US.
+I checked with our insurance company (ICBC) to make sure that that our insurance would be up to the standards set forth by the Money Expert.
+I wanted to know if they cover an American driving our car in the US; no problem, as long as it was legal in the US.
 I checked with US border services — it was fine with them.
 (Note that the reverse is not true: it’s illegal for a Canadian to drive a US-plated car in Canada, a measure that prevents Canadians from buying cars more cheaply in the US.)
 Then, just to be on the safe side, I increased our liability coverage to $5 million, something our insurance broker recommended for anyone driving in the US (even us!) because it’s more litigious and accidents can lead to much higher claims.
 It can also make it hard to get tax implication of car accident settlements.
 We agreed to a driving schedule in which E. would leave the Bay area the morning of August 4th; we were scheduled to take the Amtrak train that night.
 Since E. was driving without kids, she figured she could easily drive up to Seattle in 2 days (it’s a 15-hour drive, roughly.)
 We paid for the gas so that E. wouldn’t need to find additional passengers; we were more comfortable handing our car over to one person, rather than a group of people, as long as she felt comfortable doing that much driving.

 I met E. at her office the day before she was scheduled to start driving, so that we could make eye contact and ensure we both felt comfortable with the arrangement.
 She turned out to be a totally lovely person who reminded me of a lot of our friends — someone I had no worries about giving our car to.
 I showed her the car’s various quirks and we went for a short drive so she could get a sense of the vehicle.
 Since she’s used to driving a (smaller) Honda, our Honda minivan felt very familiar to her and easy to drive.